laravel/docs/upgrade.md

 #### Custom Directives

 In prior verisons of Laravel, when registering custom Blade directives using the `directive` method, the `$expression` passed to your directive callback contained the outer-most parenthesis.
-In Laravel 5.3, these outer-most parenthesis are removed.
+In Laravel 5.3, these outer-most parenthesis are not included in the expression based to your directive callback.
 Be sure to review the [Blade extension](/docs/5.3/blade#extending-blade) documentation and verify your custom Blade directives are still working properly.

 ### Cache